tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 }
 ```

+#### Other External Scanner Details

+If a token in your `externals` array is valid at the current position in the parse, your external scanner will be called first before anything else is done.
+This means your external scanner functions as a powerful override of tree-sitter's lexing behavior, and can be used to solve problems that can't be cracked with ordinary lexical, parse, or dynamic precedence.

-Note that if a syntax error is encountered during regular parsing, tree-sitter's first action during error recovery will be to call your external scanner with all tokens marked valid.
+If a syntax error is encountered during regular parsing, tree-sitter's first action during error recovery will be to call your external scanner's `scan` function with all tokens marked valid.
 Your scanner should detect this case and handle it appropriately.
+One simple method of detection is to add an unused token to the end of your `externals` array, for example `externals: $ => [$.token1, $.token2, $.error_sentinel]`, then check whether that token is marked valid to determine whether tree-sitter is in error correction mode.

+If you put terminal keywords in your `externals` array, for example `externals: $ => ['if', 'then', 'else']`, then any time those terminals are present in your grammar they will be tokenized by your external scanner.
+It is equivalent to writing `externals: [$.if_keyword, $.then_keyword, $.else_keyword]` then using `alias($.if_keyword, 'if')` in your grammar.

+External scanners are a common cause of infinite loops.
+Be very careful when emitting zero-width tokens from your external scanner, and if you consume characters in a loop be sure use the `eof` function to check whether you are at the end of the file.

 [ambiguous-grammar]: https://en.wikipedia.org/wiki/Ambiguous_grammar
 [antlr]: http://www.antlr.org/